Macquarie Law School

-Macquarie Law School (Macquarie Law or MQ Law) is the law school of Macquarie University and was first established in 1972 as Sydney's third law school.
-Established as a foundational discipline of the University in the 1970s, Macquarie Law School is one of Australia’s premier law schools.
+Macquarie Law School (Macquarie Law or MQ Law) is the law school of Macquarie University and was established in 1972 as Sydney's third law school.
+Established as a foundational discipline of Macquarie University, Macquarie Law School is one of Australia’s premier law schools.

-Entry into the law school is competitive, with candidates required to possess superior grades including an ATAR of 96, or have gained an internal GPA of at least 3.0 for competitive first-year application.
-Macquarie Law School is ranked 8th in the country, according to the QS Rankings by subject 2023.
+Entry into the law school is competitive, with candidates required to possess superior grades including an ATAR of 96, or have gained a high-distinction WAM for competitive first-year application.

-In 2010, in line with modernising practice of the University, the typical undergraduate law degree offered a new curriculum with inclusion of the new "people and planet" units, with new law reform units which students may wish to undertake as part of their degree.

 Macquarie Law School aims to equip students with more than traditional skills, but more so practical skills to enter the legal profession with ease at the completion of a degree.
 Staff at Macquarie Law School are also active in matters of pro-bono legal work, and other various matters on domestic and international fronts.

 Dean of Macquarie Law School

 The current Dean of Law is Professor Lise Barry.

 Location

-The Law School is currently located in Building W3A on the main campus.
-A new Law School building, to open in 2023, will be named the Michael Kirby Building.
+The Law School is located in its own building, named the Michael Kirby Building.
+The Michael Kirby Building opened in 2024.